chkll/chkll/README.md

 # About me
 I write viruses in C++.
 I have little to say about myself, if you have any questions for me, you always have my telegram.
 I'm just a beginner, so I can't fulfill any serious requests.
-From the strange is the lack of social networks other than telegram ♡ ![root](https://img.shields.io/badge/-ROOT-090900) ♡
+From the strange is the lack of social networks other than telegram.

+♡ ![root](https://img.shields.io/badge/-ROOT-090900) ♡

 # Language